-As a job seeker, it’s paramount that you are taking control of your networking strategy, especially now when people are relying more on referrals to cut the cost of recruitment fees.
-When speaking to professionals online, you should be able to share your vision, what is unique about you and where you want to go in your career?
+As an ambitious job seeker, it’s paramount that you are taking control of your networking strategy, especially now when people are relying more on referrals to cut the cost of recruitment fees.
+When speaking to professionals online, share your vision, any relevant work experience and how you see your career progressing.

 Focus on what you can do for a client or potential employer.
 While you know that you can directly benefit from their connections, you should also be thinking about ways in which you can make their life easier.
 Also, let people know how they can reach you.

-It’s essential to know where you are going with your career journey; this goes back to being intentional.
-Every person you meet may not be the right person who can help, but they may know someone who can, so always be mindful of how you’re positioning yourself.
+It is essential to know where you are going with your career journey; this goes back to being intentional.
+Not every person you meet will be the right person that can help, but they may know someone who can, so always be mindful of how you are positioning yourself.
 One of the best and credible ways of building your career is having others talk about you.
 Nothing beats a referral from a third party.

-The Foundation of a successful job search also comes down to mindset and strategy.
-Getting out there and virtually connecting with influential Professionals should be seen as a positive step in the right direction.
-Your network can shake up your job search and put you in front of the competition.
-Start with who you know, create a positive narrative and stay focused on nurturing every relationship on your way up.
+The Foundation of a successful job search also comes down to having a positive mindset.
+Getting out there and connecting with like-minded professionals should be seen as a positive step in the right direction.
+Start with whom you know, create a positive narrative and stay focused on nurturing every relationship on your way up.

 Here are some career articles dedicated to your job search during these unprecedented times.